-There are several reasons why such concentration occurs.
-Many Section 8 households choose to either stay in place or move to nearby locations.
-This may be due to the desire to remain near friends, family, childcare networks, and other neighborhood institutions such as churches and schools.
-Some worry about housing discrimination, and others are concerned about the lack of public transportation in the suburbs.
-Other households may wish to move to areas with relatively low levels of poverty but are impeded by a lack of information about housing in low-poverty areas, a shortage of landlords who accept Section 8 vouchers in those areas, discrimination in the housing market, and rents that are too high to be affordable with housing vouchers.
+Where a concentration of Section 8 households exists, there are several causes.
+Many Section 8 households either choose to stay in place or move to nearby locations.
+This may be attributable to the desire to stay near friends, family, childcare networks, churches and schools.
+Some worry about housing discrimination and others are concerned about the lack of transportation in the suburbs.
+Other households may wish to move to areas with relatively low levels of poverty, but are impeded by a lack of information about housing in low-poverty areas, too few landlords who accept Section 8 vouchers in those areas, discrimination in the housing market, and rents that are too high to be affordable with a housing voucher.
 Federal, State, and local policymakers should take seriously the issue of Section 8 concentration.
-To the extent that households are not able to move to the neighborhoods they desire, Section 8 recipients may be deprived of some of the principal benefits of the program (such as good schools, racial and economic integration, and lower crime rates).
-In addition, purported concentrations of Section 8 recipients and a few anecdotes of community discontent have been used unfairly by some journalists to scapegoat one of our most successful housing programs (Husock, 2000).5 The Section 8 program, which over the years has earned acceptance by all parts of the housing community, could be in danger of political repudiation if efforts are not made to avoid this type of controversy in the future.
-A HUD-funded study nearing completion will provide guidance on the reasons for such controversies and how they can be anticipated and avoided in the future.
+To the extent that households cannot move to the neighborhoods they desire, Section 8 recipients are deprived of some of the principal benefits of the program (good quality schools, racial and economic integration, lower crime rates).
+Some journalists have used purported concentrations of Section 8 recipients and a few anecdotes of community discontent to unfairly scapegoat one of our most successful housing programs (Husock, 2000).5 The Section 8 program, which over the years has earned acceptance by all parts of the housing community, could be in danger of political repudiation if efforts are not made to avoid this type of controversy in the future.
+A HUD-funded study nearing completion will provide guidance on the reasons for such controversies and how they can be anticipated and avoided.

-Indeed, Congress and HUD have already taken some steps to improve mobility among Section 8 recipients.
-As described earlier in this article, the 1998 housing legislation included several provisions to encourage landlords to participate in the program such as ending the take one, take all rule and the endless lease.
-In addition, HUD recently raised the fair market rents and authorized the use of higher payment standards in many expensive jurisdictions.
+Congress and HUD have already taken some steps to improve mobility among Section 8 recipients.
+As was described earlier in this article, QHWRA included several provisions to encourage landlords to participate in the program such as ending the take one, take all rule and the endless lease.
+HUD has recently raised the fair market rents and authorized the use of higher payment standards in many expensive jurisdictions.
 Other efforts should be made to encourage landlords to rent to Section 8 tenants such as initial bonuses for program enrollment, modest loans to encourage owners to bring their homes into compliance with Section 8 quality requirements, and streamlined administrative procedures.
 Section 8 recipients should also receive help in locating affordable housing outside of low- and moderate-income neighborhoods.
-Initial evidence from the recent Moving to Opportunity demonstration suggests that housing counseling is a successful way to help voucher recipients obtain housing in unfamiliar locations.
-Additional efforts to help low-income households become good neighbors also may be useful.6 In addition, thought should be given to taking the administration of the Section 8 program away from local PHAs and vesting it in agencies with a metropolitan or regional scope (Katz and Turner, 2000).
+Initial evidence from the recent Moving to Opportunity Demonstration suggests that housing counseling helps voucher recipients obtain housing in unfamiliar locations.
+Additional efforts to help low-income households make the transition into good neighbors may also be useful.
+In addition, thought should be given to taking the administration of the Section 8 program away from local PHAs and vesting it in agencies with a metropolitan or regional agencies (Katz and Turner, 2000).

-Principle 5: Production Subsidies Should Be Used Only When Special Justifications Exist, Such as Barriers to Supply or the Desire To Promote Neighborhood Redevelopment
+Principle 5: Production Subsidies Should Be Used Only Where Special Justifications Exist Such as Barriers to Supply or the Desire To Promote Neighborhood Redevelopment

-Although housing vouchers can be relied on to house low- and moderate-income households in most parts of the Nation, production subsidies may be useful under certain special conditions.
-In some housing markets, for example, sudden increases in demand or barriers to the supply of new housing may exist.
-Under these circumstances, relying solely on housing vouchers may, at least in theory, generate rent inflation.7 At least temporarily, production programs that seek to increase supply directly may be useful.8
+Although housing vouchers can be relied upon to house low- and moderate-income households in most parts of the Nation, production subsidies may be useful under certain special conditions.
+In some housing markets, sudden increases in demand or barriers to the supply of new housing may exist.
+Under these circumstances, relying solely upon housing vouchers may, at least in theory, generate rent inflation.7 At least temporarily, production programs that increase supply directly may be useful.8